mono/monodevelop/README.md

 ## Notes for People Preparing Releases

+Note (as of 13/9/2013): the MonoDevelop/Xamarin Studio developers are preparing to incorporate the binding into all releases of MonoDevelop and Xamarin Studio.
+The information below will be obsolete once this is done.

 The MonoDevelop Addin mechanism can be hard to easily find information for so here are a couple of links to help get a better understanding.